+AirBnB may be an answer to homeowners and property owners looking to supplement income, but if you are a New York City landlord of a rent-controlled property – beware!
+Your tenants may be breaking the law!
 For the uninitiated, AirBnB is an online marketplace where prospective guests look for a bed to stay in from hosts listing spare rooms and properties for short term rentals.
-They operate very much like a hotel where guests stay in the host's property for a fee that is likely to be less than a hotel with concierge and other fringe benefits that the traveler may not need or want.
+They operate very much like a hotel where guests stay in the host’s property for a fee.

 In New York City, landlords and property managers have been cracking down on tenants seeking to get in on the AirBnB action by subletting out their space for amounts exceeding their subsidized rent, in clear violation of the New York Landlord-Tenant Law.
 Recent decisions shed some light on why AirBnB, though seeing a growth in popularity, are facing many legal issues when the hosts is not the property owner.